Trade Secret Policy: Everything You Need to Know

 Therefore, when no particular person or group is assigned the specialized duty of safeguarding the trade secret of a company, problems are bound to arise.
 Courts frown at the failure of companies to assign a specialist or a group of specialists to the specific function of securing their trade secrets.
 Efforts to safeguard trade secrets ought to be tracked yearly, and techniques should be improved to sustain consistency and to make sure every party complies.

 If you need help with trade secret policy, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.